influxdata/telegraf/docs/PARSING_DATA.md

 There is an exception when it comes to JSON data.
 Instead of a single parser, there are three different parsers capable of reading JSON data:

 * `json`: This parser is great for flat JSON data.
-If your JSON is more complex and for example, has other objects or nested arrays, then do not use this and look at the other two options.
+If the JSON is more complex and for example, has other objects or nested arrays, then do not use this and look at the other two options.
 * `json_v2`: The v2 parser was created out of the need to parse JSON objects.
 It